O’ranch

 Vinification

-Harvested on the same day, the Muscadelle, Chenin and Ondenc are destemmed and placed together into terracotta amphorae, where they macerate for three to five months.
-They are then aged in the same vessels for a further six months before bottling without any additives or intervention.
+Harvested on the same day, the Muscadelle, Chenin and Ondenc are destemmed and poured simultaneously into terracotta amphorae.
+There they macerate for 6 months without any extraction.
+They are then aged in those same amphorae for a further year before being bottled without additives or intervention.

 Informations